Tremelune/cribl/README.md

 #### Input Params
 **filename** - The full name of the logfile (relative to /var/log).
-If you want to read from /var/log/system.log, you would pass in "system.log" for the filename params.
+If you want to read from /var/log/system.log, you would pass in "system.log".

-**filter (optional)** - Text of filter the results through.
-If you want only lines with "dog" in it, pass in "dog".
+**filter (optional)** - Text to filter the results through.
+If you only want lines with "dog" in it, pass in "dog".
 Lines returned will include "lovely doghouse" as well as "what's updog?"

 **limit (optional)** - This limits the response to the number of lines specified (*after* filtration).